Welcome to Lewisham

 Lewisham Refugee and Migrant Network (LRMN) offers wellbeing support such as counselling and support groups.

 Lewisham’s Warm Welcomes are free places you can go throughout the winter months to meet people, take part in activities and get support.
-Find your nearest Warm Welcome as well as other projects, organisations and services in Lewisham by searching Lewisham Local’s Community Directory
+Find your nearest Warm Welcome as well as other projects, organisations and services in Lewisham by searching Lewisham Local’s Community Directory.

 Lewisham Services Drop-in at the Irish Centre is a great place to go to find out about lots of different services and meet them in person.
 Ask about how each service can help you, have a tea or coffee and sit down to a chat with other visitors.
-Drop-ins takes place every Thursday, 10am-12pm at the Irish Centre 2A Davenport Rd, London, SE6 2AZ.
+Drop-ins takes place every Thursday, 10am-12 noon at the Irish Centre 2A Davenport Rd, London, SE6 2AZ.

 The CommUNITY Space in Lewisham shopping centre is another place to go to meet services in person.